AxisCommunications/docker-acap/README.md

 ### Installation

-Install and use any image from [prereleases or releases][all-releases] with a tag on the form `<version>_<ARCH>`, where `<version>` is the docker-acap release version and `<ARCH>` is either `armv7hf` or `aarch64` depending on device architecture.
+Install and use any signed eap-file from [prereleases or releases][all-releases] with a tag on the form `<version>_<ARCH>`, where `<version>` is the docker-acap release version and `<ARCH>` is either `armv7hf` or `aarch64` depending on device architecture.
 E.g. `Docker_Daemon_2_0_0_aarch64_signed.eap`.